yast/yast-installation/doc/control-file.md

 section, identified by a matching *id* element.
 The contents of *partitioning* and *software* are merged with the corresponding top-level definitions.
 See [Partitioning](#partitioning) and [Software](#software).

+The *services* part currently supports only enabling additional services which is done by specifying *service* with its *name* as seen in the example.

 ### System Scenarios